 U.S. News & World Report Best Colleges Guidebook

-U.S. News & World Report named UC San Diego 12th in their 2018 Best Colleges guidebook.
-Rankings are based on academic reputation, graduation and retention rates, faculty resources, student selectivity, financial resources, graduate rate performance and alumni giving.
+U.S. News & World Report named UC San Diego 10th in their 2019 Best Colleges guidebook based on academic reputation, graduation and retention rates, faculty resources, student selectivity, financial resources, graduate rate performance and alumni giving.
+The guidebook also named the campus 14th among U.S. public colleges in a new ranking, “Top Performers for Social Mobility," based on how many low-income students enroll and their average graduation rate.
 Read more

 Three doctoral programs—Biological Sciences, Bioengineering and Scripps Oceanography—are ranked 1st in the nation according to the results of the 2010 National Research Council Data-Based Assessment of Research-Doctorate Programs, conducted every ten years.